Egypt chosen to replace Cameroon as African Cup host

 It was the fourth straight African Cup of Nations to be switched from its initial host country, with CAF also having to find new venues for its top tournament and money-earner in 2013, 2015, and 2017.
 All of those switches were for political reasons.

 Egypt and South Africa were the only two countries to submit bids to replace Cameroon in a new, rushed hosting process for 2019.
-Egypt, which last hosted the African championship in 2006, was chosen after a vote of the CAF executive committee in Dakar, Senegal, a vote initially scheduled for Wednesday but brought forward 24 hours.
+Egypt, which last hosted the African championship in 2006, was chosen in a vote of the CAF executive committee initially scheduled for Wednesday but brought forward 24 hours.
 Egypt won overwhelmingly, by 16 votes to one with one abstention.

 The Egypt team is a record seven-time African Cup champion but its soccer slumped dramatically in the wake of the political turmoil following the ouster of Mubarak.